-When people are diagnosed with diabetes, their first question is – what should their blood glucose level be?
-Blood glucose or sugar level is the amount of glucose in the blood.
-The glucose content comes from the foods you eat.
+When people are diagnosed with diabetes, their first question is – what should their blood glucose levels be?
+Blood Sugar Levels are the amount of glucose in your blood at any given point in time and this blood glucose level depends majorly on the foods you eat.

 Read more: What Level of Blood Sugar is Dangerous?